jimmybgammyknee/jimmybgammyknee.github.io/_posts/2017-03-31-jobs-and-an-ad-for-adelaide.markdown

 ### **10: Adelaide is fine with being Adelaide**

 I've never lived in a place who is more content with it's position in the country as Adelaide.
 Yes, its [small (population-wise)](https://en.wikipedia.org/wiki/List_of_cities_in_Australia_by_population), [has had it's ups and downs with industry](https://thewest.com.au/business/engineering/holden-to-close-adelaide-car-plant-in-oct-ng-s-1657853), and can't compete with the large cities to the east and west, but people love it.
-Adelaideans will be happy that you want to come and live in their fine city, but also couldn't care less if you didn't.
+Adelaidean's will be happy that you want to come and live in their fine city, but also couldn't care less if you didn't.

 ---